civiform/docs/docs/user-manual/civiform-admin-guide/README.md

 # CiviForm Admin Guide

+Welcome to the CiviForm Admin Training Guide!

-CiviForm Admin are the government employees who create and update application forms for programs.
-With CiviForm, they can build custom, no-code required applications using a repository of reusable questions.
+If you are a government employee who creates, publishes, and manages application forms for programs, then you are a CiviForm Admin.
+With CiviForm, you can manage and create program applications using a repository of reusable questions.

-In this Guide, you will find how-to:
+Follow the guide below to learn the ropes as a CiviForm Admin.

 * [CiviForm Admin Training Overview](civiform-admin-training-overview.md)
 * [How to Navigate CiviForm](how-to-navigate-civiform.md)